munificent/craftinginterpreters/book/strings.md

 <aside name="factored">

-I admit there is a sea of helper functions and macros to wade through.
+I admit this chapter has a sea of helper functions and macros to wade through.
 I try to keep the code nicely factored, but that leads to a scattering of tiny functions.
-They will pay off in later chapters when we reuse them.
+They will pay off when we reuse them later.

 </aside>